Onion Focaccia

 Directions

-In the bowl of a stand mixer fitted with the flat beater, sprinkle the yeast and a pinch of the sugar over 1/2 cup of the water and stir to dissolve.
+In the bowl of a stand mixer fitted with the flat beater, sprinkle the yeast and a pinch of the sugar over 1/2 cup (4 fl. oz./125 ml) of the water and stir to dissolve.
 Let stand at room temperature until foamy, about 10 minutes.

-Line a heavy rimmed baking sheet with parchment paper and brush the paper lightly with olive oil.
-Turn the dough out onto the prepared sheet.
-With oiled fingers, press and flatten the dough into an oval 1 inch thick.
+Brush a baking dish lightly with oil.
+Turn the dough out into the prepared dish.
+With oiled fingers, press and flatten the dough into an oval 1 inch (2.5 cm) thick.
 Cover loosely with oiled plastic wrap and let rise at room temperature until doubled in bulk, about 1 hour.
-It will be at least 2 inches thick.
+It will be at least 2 inches (5 cm) thick.

-With your fingertips, make deep indentations 1 inch apart all over the surface of the dough, almost to the bottom of the pan.
-Drizzle with the remaining 1/4 cup olive oil.
+With your fingertips, make deep indentations 1 inch (2.5 cm) apart all over the surface of the dough, almost to the bottom of the pan.
+Drizzle with the remaining 1/4 cup (2 fl. oz./60 ml) olive oil.
 Cover loosely with plastic wrap and let rise at room temperature for 30 minutes.

-Place a baking stone on the bottom rack of an oven and preheat to 425°F.
+Place a baking stone on the bottom rack of an oven and preheat to 425°F (220°C).

 Sprinkle the bread lightly with coarse salt.
 Place the pan on the stone and bake until the bread is lightly browned, 20 to 25 minutes.
 Check the bottom and, if the bread is pale, bake for a few minutes more.
-Slide the bread onto a wire rack.
 Serve warm or at room temperature, cut into squares or wedges.
-Makes 1 large oval focaccia.
+Makes 1 large focaccia.

 Adapted from Williams-Sonoma Collection Series, Bread, by Beth Hensperger (Simon & Schuster, 2002).